jaySiddhapura-eng/authentication-ch20/README.md

    }
    ~~~

-## Handling the error from sign in as well as signup request
+## Handling The Error From Sign in as well as Signup Request

 1. Centralizing the error handling by implementing ```handleError()``` method in ```auth.service.ts```